a2stuff/a2d/toolkits/LETK.md

 ```

 ### Idle ($01)
-Call from event loop; blinks the insertion point.
+Call from event loop; blinks the caret.

 Parameters:
 ```